scm-lopez/PLAMS/doc/source/interfaces/ams.rst

 .. currentmodule:: scm.plams.interfaces.adfsuite.ams

 The AMS driver is a new program introduced in the 2018 release that unifies the way in which different computational engines of Amsterdam Modelling Suite are called.
-You can find more information about AMS in the `corresponding part of the documentation. <../../AMS/General.html>`__
+You can find more information about AMS in the `corresponding part of the documentation <../../AMS/General.html>`_.